ErmiyasB/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown betty hello -change the owner of the file hello to the user betty touch hello- creates an empty file called hello chmod u+x - adds execute permission to the owner of the file chmod 114 - execute permission to the owner and the group owner, andread permission to other users
+chown betty hello -change the owner of the file hello to the user betty touch hello- creates an empty file called hello chmod u+x - adds execute permission to the owner of the file chmod u+x,g+x,o+r - execute permission to the owner and the group owner, andread permission to other users chmod 555 -execute permission to the owner,the group owner and the other users